DrakeData/MSDS434-Final_P2/README.md

 GCP and AWS can't charge you if they don't have a credit card linked to the project.
 It is best practice to unlink your credit card once you're done working in a project in the cloud as you do not want to accrue additional charges for resources that you are not necessarily using consciously.
 Note that you will need to relink your account back to the project if you plan on using it again.

-To **unlink your account** from your project in GCP, go to "billing projects" and click the three dots under the 'Actions' columns.
+To **unlink your billing account** from your project in GCP, go to "billing projects" and click the three dots under the 'Actions' columns.
 Then click 'Disable billing'.

 ![gco_disable_billing](images/gcp4.png)

-To **relink your account** to your project in GCP, you will do the same process as above, but click 'Change billing' and select the billing account you would like to link with you project.
+To **relink your billing account** to your project in GCP, you will do the same process as above, but click 'Change billing' and select the billing account you would like to link with your project.

 ![gco_relink_billing](images/gcp5.png)

 ### Step 2: Create BigQuery Table
-1. In your GCP project, navagate to BigQuery.
+1. In your GCP project, navigate to BigQuery.
 This will be our Data Lake that we will store the Spotify track data and the place we create a basic machine learning model from the data.
 2. Create a new data set.
-    - Next to your project name, click the three dots and click 'Create dataset'.
+    - Next to your project name, click the three dots and click 'Create data set'.
-    - My dataset name is 'spotify_track_data'.
+    - My data set name is 'spotify_track_data'.

 ### Step 3: Gather the data and load it into GCP
 In [my Jupyter Notebook](https://github.com/DrakeData/MSDS434-Final_P2/blob/main/01-DataGathering.ipynb), I used the [Kaggle API](https://www.kaggle.com/docs/api) to pull the track CSV file using Python.
 You can do the same or you can export the data set directly [from Kaggle](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets?select=tracks.csv) and load it into BigQuery manually.

 Code notes:
-- I performed very basic Exploratory Data Analysis (EDA) and noticed that there was a high correlation with danceability, energy and loudness when it comes down to track popularity.
-There was also a strong negative correlation with acousticness and track popularity.
+- I performed very basic Exploratory Data Analysis (EDA) and noticed that there was a high positive  correlation with energy and loudness and there was a strong negative correlation with acousticness and track popularity.
 - I dropped all Nulls within the 'name' column.
 - I created a new column called 'bop_or_flop', where if a track's popularity is greater than or equal to 50, then it is a bop (1), else it is a flop (0).
-- Using [pandas_gbq](https://pandas-gbq.readthedocs.io/en/latest/), I directly loaded my Pandas Data Frame into my BigQuery dataset.
+- Using the python library [pandas_gbq](https://pandas-gbq.readthedocs.io/en/latest/), I directly loaded my Pandas Data Frame into my BigQuery data set.
     - table name is 'track_main'

 ### Step 4: Create training, evaluation, and prediction sets
 To build and test a Machine Learning (ML) model, we first need to create a training, evaluation, and prediction sets.
 I ended up doing this in BigQuery in which I created a new table called 'track_tab' and used logic to split_field and create a new column called 'dataframe' to identify my training, evaluation, and prediction sets.
-My 'target' column is my original 'bop_or_flop' column; I called it 'target' here to make it easier to make the ML model.
+My 'target' column is my original 'bop_or_flop' column; I called it 'target' here to make it easier to reference when building the ML model.

 **Code used to build table:**
 ```